lisa-lumos/Java/05-object-oriented-programming.md

 | setLength | can be used to truncate the sequence, or include null sequences to fill out the sequence to that length |

 ## Composition
 Inheritance defines an "IS A" relationship; composition defines a "HAS A" relationship.
+Composition is basically creating objects within objects.

 Below example shows how a Personal Computer is made up of other parts.